This Faithful Book: A Diary of World War Two in the Netherlands

 this-faithful-book-cover.jpg

 When she begins the diary, Madzy has just (five days earlier) given birth to a baby boy, Gerard.
-(She already had a daughter – that was me, three and a half years old.)
+(She already had a daughter – that was me, then three and a half years old.)
 Two days after the birth, Madzy’s husband, Wim, a demobilized cavalry officer, was taken prisoner and sent to a German prisoner-of-war camp.
 To deal with the shock of his abrupt and alarming disappearance, coming on top of a difficult birth, Madzy began to write the diary, and she continued it until Wim’s safe return, three years later.
 She wrote about daily life, not only that of our own little family but also that of the village, Maarn, where we lived.
-She recorded what life was like for civilians in wartime – the loneliness of women whose husbands were absent, the difficulties of feeding and clothing a family when everything was rationed, the fear that came from knowing that at any moment a bomb might land on our house, or that the house might be requisitioned by the occupying troops.
+She recorded what life was like for civilians in wartime – the loneliness of women whose husbands were absent, the difficulties of feeding and clothing a family when everything was rationed or unobtainable, the fear that came from knowing that at any moment a bomb might land on our house, or that the house might be requisitioned by the occupying troops.

 “This faithful book” is how Madzy referred to the diary that she was writing.
 In a stressful and very unsafe time, it was a refuge for her.
 What she wrote is a very personal story, but it has wide reverberations: it throws a vivid light on the lives of civilians – mainly women and children – in wartime.